 Match Handicap System

-In longer multi-game matches, it used to be common for professional players to alternate colors, rather than use komi, in order to offset the starting advantage.
+Historically in Japan, in longer multi-game matches, it used to be common for professional players of the same rank to alternate colors, rather than use komi, in order to offset the starting advantage.
 This system also allows for asymmetric assignment of colors (and handicaps), which was used to compensate strength differences:

 In the 20th century, these handicaps were: